Samsaram Adhu Minsaram: Plot

-That same day, Chidambaram halves his monthly contribution to the family, citing Uma's absence.
-An argument erupts between him and Ammaiyappan.
-Upset with Chidambaram's tightfistedness on spending money for his siblings and parents, Ammaiyappan orders him to vacate the house.
-In turn, Chidambaram demands the ₹18000 he had spent for Sarojini's wedding with interest for him to leave.
-Deeply insulted, Ammaiyappan draws a white line splitting the house into two halves, and announces that neither side should cross it or communicate with members of the other side.
-He also declares Chidambaram's family has to reside on one side, and Ammaiyappan will pay a net sum of ₹20000 within 12 months for Chidambaram to vacate the house.
-The only person with access to both sides is the maidservant, Kannamma.
+That same day, Chidambaram halves his monthly contribution to the family, during Uma's absence.
+An argument happens between Ammaiyappan and Chidambaram.
+Upset with Chidambaram's tightfistedness on spending money for his parents and his siblings, Ammaiyappan orders Chidambaram to leave the house.
+In turn, Chidambaram demands the ₹18000 he had spent for Peter's and Sarojini's wedding with interest for Chidambaram to leave the house.
+Deeply insulted, Ammaiyappan draws Lakshman Rekha dividing the house into 2 halves, and Ammaiyappan announces that neither side should cross it or communicate with members of the other side.
+Ammaiyappan also declares Chidambaram's family has to reside on one side of the house, and Ammaiyappan will pay a net sum of ₹20000 within 12 months for Chidambaram to leave the house.
+The only person with access to both sides of the house is maidservant of the house, Kannamma.

-Uma later returns with her child and is shocked by the developments at home.
-She is sad to see Sarojini back and an unhappy Vasantha.
-Uma takes the help of Albert and Kannamma to reunite Sarojini and Peter and advises Siva to take Vasantha on a sojourn to rejuvenate his relationship with his wife.
-Bharathi also passes his exams.
+Uma returns to Chidambaram's home at Madras with her newborn baby and she is shocked by the developments at home.
+Uma is sad to see Sarojini back and an unhappy Vasantha.
+Uma takes the help of Albert and Kannamma to reunite Peter and Sarojini and Uma advises Siva to take Vasantha on a sojourn to rejuvenate his relationship with his wife.
+Bharathi also Passes 12th Grade.
 Though the problems are sorted out, Uma is upset that her brothers-in-law are still abiding by their father's order and not talking to her.
 Kannamma cajoles Ammaiyappan not to be very adamant and forgive his son.

-Meanwhile, Chidambaram ends up spending more money per head for his small family after the separation than he allocated when they were together with the extended family.
-So he reconsiders his decision to live separately and decides to reunite with his father.
-However, Uma disagrees, as once the bonding is broken for the sake of money, it cannot be restored precisely to its original state.
-She states that they may not rejoin for the sake of money, and any bonding should be based on unconditional love.
-She recommends living separately but on talking terms, celebrating weekends and festivals as the best way to live peacefully, to which her husband agrees, and they move out the same evening.
+Meanwhile, Chidambaram ends up spending more money per head for his small family after the division than he allocated when they were together with the extended family.
+So Chidambaram reconsiders his decision to live separately and decides to reunite with his father.
+However, Uma disagrees, as once a bond is broken for the sake of money, it cannot be restored to its original state.
+Uma states that Ammaiyappan's family and Chidambaram's family may not rejoin for the sake of money, and any bond should be based on unconditional love.
+Uma recommends Ammaiyappan's family and Chidambaram's family living separately but on talking terms, celebrating weekends and festivals as the best way to live peacefully, to which Chidambaram agrees, and Chidambaram, Uma, and their Child move out of Ammaiyappan's home the same evening.